HCAHOI/exercism_rust_solution/README.md

 ## What is Exercism

-[Exercism](https://exercism.org/tracks/rust) is a an online platform designed to help people learn and improve programming languages through practice and mentorship.
+[Exercism](https://exercism.org/tracks/rust) is a an online platform designed to help people learn and improve programming language skills through practice and mentorship.

 Advantages:
 - Plenty of language tracks 🎯